dudelovetech/EclipseImageJ1Plugin/README.md

 # EclipseImageJ1Plugin
 A repository for an Eclipse ImageJ1 plugin contributed from the Bio7 project.

+### New in 1.52q (1.52q34):

+1. Fixed a toolbar exception when the toolbar was embedded in the Image perspective and not saved detached (eclipse restart)
+2. Fixed wrong tab colors

 ### New in 1.52q (1.52q30):

 1. Updated ImageJ plugin to version 1.52q30